hayayasser/sql-sales-analysis/README.md

 # sql-analysis
-Learning SQL for Data Analysis using sample datasets.
+SQL queries for analyzing sales data using basic and intermediate SQL techniques.

 📊 Dataset